João Goulart: Jan-Jan

 Quadros inherited a bankrupt country and in the inauguration ceremony, with his formalism, tried to mark his distance from the vice president.
 Quadros created a conservative ministry composed of military personnel, made moral prohibitions – such as banning the wearing of bikinis on television – and in foreign policy sought to be independent, which caused sympathy from the left.

 In commissions initiated to "punish acts of corruption and embezzlement of public money," Goulart was hit by investigations that pointed to him as a beneficiary of electoral propaganda and had his response denied by the president.

 The PTB came to take its side of opposition and left, also approaching the PCB and due to criticism on the right and left, along with dissatisfaction with the investigations, Quadros became more and more isolated in the National Congress.
-The Goulart family came to live at Granja do Torto in the recently inaugurated, but still incomplete, Brasilia.
+The Goulart family came to live at Granja do Torto in the recently inaugurated, but still incomplete, Brasília.
 In December 1960, accompanied by his advisor, journalist Raul Riff, he visited Czechoslovakia.
 StB (Czech intelligence) kept itself informed in detail about his government.